 Perennial Ryegrass is a common grass across the United States.
 It can grow and establish quickly, and it creates a fine-bladed lawn that can stay green throughout the year.
 This grass is an excellent choice whether you live in the south or the north as it can tolerate heat and cold.

 The grass has a strong root system, so it can withstand a lot from you or your dog.
-However, it does require some maintenance to keep looking good, but it’s still a nice choice for lawns with shade and those with sun exposure.
+It’s a very durable grass, but if it does get damaged, it does not recover as easily as some other grasses.
+It does require some maintenance to keep looking good, but it’s still a nice choice for lawns with moderate shade and those with sun exposure.

 It can take a while to grow, so it may not be a quick fix for your yard if you don’t already have it.
-However, it can come back from damage quickly, so if your dog does its business or digs too much, the grass can go back to its healthy green color.
+However, it can come back from damage quickly, so if your dog does its business or digs too much, the grass can go back to its healthy dark (almost blue, hence the name) green color.

-Another grass to consider for dogs is Bermuda.
+Another grass to consider for dogs is Bermuda (also known as Bermudagrass).
 Originally grown in Africa, this grass is great for warmer climates, and you can find it on more than just lawns.
 The grass can remain green in areas with warmer winters, and it will go dormant in colder spots.

-Bermuda is very easy to maintain once you grow it.
+Bermuda is a high maintenance grass as it grows aggressively and requires frequent mowing.
 You can water it daily or rely on rainfall, and then you can mow the grass when it’s two inches (5 cm) tall.
 Mowing can help toughen the grass so that it can handle whatever your dog does.

 Centipede is a low-maintenance turf grass with a coarse texture and a bright green color.
 You don’t need to use a ton of fertilizer or mow it often, and it can handle a bit of shade.
 It can tolerate a lot of heat, and it can take quite a bit of direct sun.